 I wouldn’t normally think to mention this, but after the last book I reviewed, I certainly appreciate the simple, easy-to-read text.
 It’s easy on the eyes, and doesn’t overstay its welcome.
 A final note on design: each picture incorporates its respective letter of the alphabet somewhere in the illustration.
 Some are more obvious than others, but I’m pretty sure every single image has one.
 The only picture I haven’t figured out yet is the Quetzalcoatlus.
 I’m not sure where to find the Q on that one!
 (I’m not going to post a picture of it here; buy the book for yourself to see if you can best me!)

 A final noteworthy feature of the book: the authors intentionally largely avoided many of the more popular dinosaurs in favor of shining the spotlight on other deserving species.
 Of course there’s a few more well-known critters like Velociraptor and the titular mopey Mammoth, but have you ever heard of Estemmenosuchus or Opabinia?
 Any parents reading this aloud to their children may find their knowledge of prehistoric life expanding right alongside their kids!
 I consider this a definite point in favor of the book; however, if I had to rack my brain to come up with a criticism, I might settle on this.
-Having gifted this book to a couple sets of friends upon becoming new parents, they both joked that they might have to leave the reading up to me (despite the handy pronunciation guide on each page).
+Having gifted this book to multiple sets of friends upon becoming new parents, several have joked that they might have to leave the reading up to me (despite the handy pronunciation guide on each page).
 One could make the argument that perhaps some of these animals are a little TOO obscure, but for the life of me I would not be able to single out any particular one.
 It’s a rather silly argument that something should be kept out of a book because it hasn’t been featured in enough other books, and as a huge paleo-nerd, I have a particular soft spot for several of these lesser-known species.
 I suppose the choice of subjects may simply be a “your mileage may vary” sort of thing.

 As an added bonus, each copy of the physical book comes with an ebook version as well, which includes bonus material such as additional in-depth facts about the creatures found within the book.
 This makes it easy to take on-the-go, and helps extend the book’s appeal to older, more studious kids as well.